Commission approves Sony/EMI music publishing deal 10.12.18

 The European Commission found that the transaction would not raise concerns because the merging parties were not close competitors, despite the fact that the merged entity had significant combined market shares in some of these markets.
 In particular, in these markets, one of the parties supplied a branded originator medicine, while the other party supplied a generic version of the drug.
 Given the specific features of prescription and reimbursement practices in these markets, the European Commission considered that generic and originator products did not compete closely with each other and that the remaining generic suppliers would continue imposing a strong competitive constraint on the merged entity.

 Public Interest in Merger Control – An Elevated Standard or a Subjective Wish List?
 ABA Teleconference 06.12.18

-The Antitrust Section of the American Bar Association (ABA) has organized a conference on Public Interest Considerations and Competition Law on the afternoon of Tuesday, May 8, 2018 in Düsseldorf.
-RBB Partner, Patrick Smith will speak on the second panel, which will examine the increased focus on public interest considerations in merger reviews.
+The Antitrust Section of the American Bar Association (ABA) has organised a teleconference on Public Interest considerations in merger control on Thursday, December 6, 2018.
+This teleconference will provide a review of public interest issues in merger control in various jurisdictions around the world, and discuss recent developments in this field.
+RBB Partner Patrick Smith will discuss the increased focus on public interest considerations in merger reviews, and in particular the differences in approaches, and focal areas, in developed and emerging economies.
 The conference addresses a topic of enormous practical significance, in light of increasing efforts in multiple jurisdictions—including the US and Europe—to strengthen governmental review of transactions on national security and other public interest grounds.
-Speakers will also examine actions taken under existing authority, such as the Edeka/Tengelmann grocery store merger in Germany and President Trump’s recent decision to block Broadcom’s proposed acquisition of Qualcomm.